 LEARNING AND DEVELOPMENT THROUGH THE EARLY YEARS FOUNDATION STAGE (EYFS)

 Children are allocated a Keyperson during their time with us, who has been trained to observe and record your child’s development.
 They will be your child’s ‘special’ person, supported by their ‘buddies’ (who will be here for them if the Keyperson is on holiday or on a course).
-Your child will be based in a team room – blue, green, red or yellow.
+Your child will be based in a team room – blue, green, white, red or yellow.
 This is where they hang their coats and bags, have self registration, snack, lunch and special Keyperson time.
 The remainder of the day, they will be able to access free flow play throughout the building.
 At this age, children learn through their play, and we pride ourselves on supporting the children to become independent.
 We use an online system called Tapestry to record children’s learning and development, that you can access 24/7.
 You will find out lots more about this from your Keyperson.
 You will also be invited to parent’s consultations throughout the year, which will enable you to discuss with your Keyperson how your child is progressing.
 Please click here to open our EYFS page for more information.

 We apply for this the term after your child’s 3rd birthday.